httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Non-deterministic Signature Primitives {#security-nondeterministic}

 Some cryptographic primitives such as RSA PSS and ECDSA have non-deterministic outputs, which include some amount of entropy within the algorithm.
 For such algorithms, multiple signatures generated in succession will not match.
 A lazy implementation of a verifier could ignore this distinction and simply check for the same value being created by re-signing the signature input.
 Such an implementation would work for deterministic algorithms such as HMAC and EdDSA but fail to verify valid signatures made using non-deterministic algorithms.
 It is therefore important that a verifier always use the correctly-defined verification function for the algorithm in question and not do a simple comparison.

+## Choosing Signature Parameters and Derived Components over HTTP Fields {#security-not-fields}

+Some HTTP fields have values and interpretations that are similar to HTTP signature parameters or derived components.
+In most cases, it is more desirable to sign the non-field alternative.
+In particular, the following fields should usually not be included in the signature unless the application specifically requires it:

+"date"
+: The "date" field value represents the timestamp of the HTTP message.
+However, the creation time of the signature itself is encoded in the `created` signature parameter.
+These two values can be different, depending on how the signature and the HTTP message are created and serialized.
+Applications processing signatures for valid time windows should use the `created` signature parameter for such calculations.
+An application could also put limits on how much skew there is between the "date" field and the `created` signature parameter, in order to limit the application of a generated signature to different HTTP messages.
+See also {{security-replay}} and {{security-coverage}}.

+"host"
+: The "host" header field is specific to HTTP 1.1, and its functionality is subsumed by the "@authority" derived component, defined in {{content-request-authority}}.
+In order to preserve the value across different HTTP versions, applications should always use the "@authority" derived component.

 # Privacy Considerations {#privacy}